Flexible Funding Grants

 The Department of Families, Seniors, Disability Services and Child Safety administers the FFG as per the Disaster Recovery Funding Arrangements 2018 (DRFA).

-The FFG support non-government organisations, and local governments in areas impacted by declared disasters to restore social networks, community connectivity and resilience, and community facilities.
+The FFG support non-government organisations, and local governments in areas impacted by declared disasters to restore social networks, community connectivity and support resilience activities.

-Flexible Funding Grants (FFG) applications are now open to eligible non-government organisations and local councils in areas impacted by the following 2023–2024 disaster events:
+Applications are closed for this round of Flexible Funding Grants (FFG).
+Submitted applications are being assessed from eligible non-government organisations and local councils in areas impacted by the following 2023–2024 disaster events:

 - Southern Queensland Bushfires – 8 September to 7 November 2023